the-rebooted-coder/Take-Notes/README.md

 ## License

-This project is under the MIT license.
+This project is licensed under the MIT license.
 See the [LICENSE](LICENSE) file for more details.